pyeve/eve/docs/tutorials/account_management.rst

         app = Eve(auth=RolesAuth)
         app.run()

 This is all we need to do.
-Now, when a user hits the, say, ``/invoices`` endpoint with a GET request, he will only be served with the invoices created by his own account.
+Now when a client hits say the ``/invoices`` endpoint with a GET request, it will only be served with invoices created by its own account.
 The same will happen with DELETE and PATCH, making it impossible for an authenticated user to accidentally retrieve, edit or delete other people's data.